Paul Cotton (diplomat): Early life and family

-Cotton was born in Lower Hutt on 27 March 1930, the son of Hilda Mary Josephine Cotton (née Gibbons) and geologist Sir Charles Cotton.
+Paul Charles Cotton was born in Lower Hutt on 27 March 1930, the son of Hilda Mary Josephine Cotton (née Gibbons) and geologist Charles Cotton.
 He was educated at Hutt Valley High School, and then Christ's College from 1944 to 1947.

-He studied at Victoria University College, graduating with a Master of Arts with third-class honours in 1953, and then the London School of Economics.
+Cotton studied at Victoria University College, graduating with a Master of Arts with third-class honours in 1953, and then the London School of Economics.
 At Victoria, he was active in student politics, being elected to the men's committee and appointed assistant secretary of the Victoria University College Students' Association in 1950.

-Cotton married Gillian Perry Burrell in 1956.
-They have two children.
+Cotton married Gillian Perry Burrell in 1956, and they went on to have two children.